 28 January 2015

 Against a backdrop of sluggish economic conditions and continued weak job creation, the Investment Plan proposed by the European Commission President Jean-Claude Juncker would provide a rapid economic stimulus that would foster Europe’s competitiveness at the same time as boosting much-needed employment creation.
 The main finding of this ILO report is that, if careful consideration is given to the design of the programme and its allocation, over 2.1 million net new jobs would be created by mid-2018.

 The World Employment and Social Outlook: Trends 2015 includes a forecast of worsening global unemployment levels and explains the factors behind it, such as continuing inequality and falling wage shares.
 The report looks at the drivers of the rising middle class in the developing world as well as the risk of social unrest, especially in areas of elevated youth unemployment.
 It also addresses structural factors shaping the world of work, including an aging population and shifts in the skills sought by employers.

 “Good governance, social stabilization and economic justice are not luxuries that weigh down and impede the process of development.
 They are the essence of development itself.
 This book provides the documentation required to carry the point.”
 From the Foreword by James K. Galbraith

 This report brings together available data and ILO statistics to provide a comprehensive, up to-date and global picture of women in the business world and in management positions.

 05 December 2014

-The Global Wage Report 2014/15 analyses the evolution of real wages around the world, giving a unique picture of wage trends and relative purchasing power globally and by region.
+This report analyses the evolution of real wages around the world, giving a unique picture of wage trends and relative purchasing power globally and by region.

 24 November 2014